Our Organisation Search Quick Links

 The Training Programme

-Training days at stud farms and production yards around the country provide a fantastic opportunity to engage with some of the best in the business.
-Training not only supports preparation for competition, but is also educational for those who aren’t perhaps interested in / available to compete.
+Training days at stud farms and production yards around the country provide a platform to engage with some of the best in the business.
+Training not only supports preparation for competition, but is also educational for those who aren’t perhaps interested in or available to compete.

-National and World Championship competition are an important aspect of the programme, providing an opportunity to benchmark knowledge and skill levels against others, whilst also networking and making friendships.
-Only those aged 16-25 years of age in the year of championships are eligible to compete.
+National and world championship competition are an important aspect of the programme, providing an opportunity to benchmark knowledge and skill levels against others, whilst also networking and making friendships.
+Only those aged 16-26 years of age in the year of championships are eligible to compete.

 World Championship Team Selection